JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: Needed to set the  view to see rendered view here ?

-so you need to display it differently yes you have those setting fo mesh and faces and textures so need the textures to see those
+NS: so you need to display it differently yes you have those setting fo mesh and faces and textures so need the textures to see those

 JR: ok so i can drag theUV things around to line up with my input texture
 JR: and then when i export ... and put that texture on that material ... voila

-yes
+NS: yes
 then you can export the model
 and the texture
 and when you add the texture in SL